Samples and Results

 Any samples brought to the surgery after 12.30pm will not be accepted.

 All samples must be clearly labelled with patients' full name and date of birth.
 The time when the sample was taken must also be added.
-All samples must be handed in a clear plastic bag.
+All samples must be handed in a clear plastic bag, alongside the form that has been provided with the sample container.

 Samples not labelled will not be sent off or analysed by the laboratory.
 Please seal all containers tightly, samples that leak will also not be tested.